camunda/camunda-docs-manual/content/user-guide/process-engine/process-engine-concepts.md

   .executeWithVariablesInReturn();
 ```

 The `executeWithVariablesInReturn` returns if the process instance ends or reaches a wait state.
-The returned `ProcessInstanceWithVariables` object contains the informations of the process instance and the variables which was used till then.
+The returned `ProcessInstanceWithVariables` object contains the informations of the process instance and the latest variables.

 ## Query for Process Instances